-The Weather Channel's free, ad-supported weather app is available on Android, iOS and Windows Phone.
+The Weather Channel's free, ad-supported weather app is available on Android and iOS.
 The TWC app provides you with a wealth of meteorological data such as temperature, wind and visibility on an hourly or daily basis, with an extended 10 day forecast available.
 Interactive maps can display the latest Doppler radar data to show rainfall and weather events and severe weather alerts.
 The app also includes social sharing features for users to upload images, tweets, videos and photos.

 Dark Sky (Android, iOS) impressed many mobile users with its hyper-accurate local weather forecasting, and the app continues to improve on the formula.
 A major interface revamp puts more weather data right at your fingertips.
 The freakishly accurate hyperlocal forecast is now accompanied by a precipitation map for the next hour, as well as handy hourly forecasts and a precipitation graph.
 Those additions join severe weather alerts, customizable notifications, and lockscreen weather digests.
 The main timeline also includes UV information, and options for more granular information.
 The latest update to Dark Sky is a bright refresh of the app interface that doesn't skimp on bringing all the meteorological info that's important to you right now.